matomo-org/developer-documentation/docs/4.x/security-in-piwik.md

 If you do use `|raw`, make sure what you're inserting has been properly escaped.

+Instead of `|raw`, consider using `|rawSafeDecoded` filter.
+You can check the source code of the filter in the [core/Twig.php](https://github.com/matomo-org/matomo/blob/3969bb967fb6c82196394bbf0320a5c8a4f71ff7/core/Twig.php#L376-L388) file.

 ### Be careful when using `jQuery.html()`

 In your JavaScript, be careful when using the `$.html` method to insert HTML into the DOM.
 Make sure the string you are inserting came from Piwik and has been escaped.